itsallcode/holiday-calculator/README.md

 #### Holiday definitions

-All holiday definitions start with a category.
+All holiday definitions start with a *category*.
 The category is an arbitrary string of non-whitespace characters.
 The application evaluating your holidays might support different categories of holidays, e.g. birthdays, aniversaries, etc. and may display them in different colors.
 As a default we propose to use category "holiday".

-The category is followed by a *tag* identifying the flavor of the holiday definition, followed by arguments depending on the flavor.
+The category is followed by a *tag* identifying the flavor of the holiday definition and additional arguments depending on the flavor.
 The last argument is always a string containing the name of the holiday.

+General rules
-All other strings except the name of the holiday are case-insensitive.
+- All strings except the name of the holiday are case-insensitive.

-In all definitions including the number of a month, January is 1, December is 12.
-Day of month is an integer from 1 to 31.
+- In all definitions including the number of a month, January is 1, December is 12.
+- Day of month is an integer from 1 to 31.

 In the following cases Holiday-calculator will log an error message and ignore the holiday definition: